 Credit risk is the risk of loss associated with the counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and government taxes receivable.
+The Company's credit risk is primarily attributable to cash.
 Cash is held with a reputable Canadian chartered bank, for which management believes the risk of loss to be minimal.